Military History Building Closed until March 10, 2014

 The Military History Building is undergoing a Seismic Retrofit (Earthquake Safety) and will be closed through 3/10/14.
 We apologize for this inconvenience.

 Interior of Lighthouse Will Be Closed for Seismic Retrofit

 The Lighthouse is undergoing a Seismic retrofit (earthquake safety).
 It is still open to the public, while the basement is worked on.
 The interior of the lighthouse will be closed once the basement is completed.
 Please call (619) 557-5450 for info.

 Scroll down to see Photo Galleries for Common Native Plants and Marine Algae.
-Check back soon for more photos.

 The plants of Cabrillo National Monument inhabit two ecosystems: the coastal Mediterranean ecosystem on the peninsula and the marine ecosystem off the coast.

 The coastal sage scrub habitat is not known for having strong winds, so plants are pollinated by animals.
 The seeds of some plants are easily caught in animals’ fur so a fox, coyote, rabbit, or mouse carries them to a new germination spot.
 The plants are also highly aromatic, but not visually vivid, so they can attract moths in the dark of night through the moth’s sense of smell rather than their vision.
 Not only does the aroma of the plant attract pollinators, but it also deters foragers.
 Animals that would otherwise eat some of these plants are averted by the strong odors they emit.
 The animals are further discouraged by some plants’ tough leaves and branches and other plants’ spines.